Medicaid Innovation Accelerator Program (IAP)

 CMS launched the Medicaid Innovation Accelerator Program (IAP) in July 2014 with the goal of improving health and health care for Medicaid beneficiaries by supporting states’ efforts to accelerate new payment and service delivery reforms.

 Through these improvements, we can reduce costs for the Medicaid program and, by extension, the health system more generally.
 The IAP will enhance CMS’s wide ranging efforts to improve care by supporting system-wide payment and delivery system reform innovation.
 We are using the IAP to work closely with states, consumers, and health providers on these critical issues through technical assistance, tools development and cross-state and national learning opportunities.

 Through the IAP, we are building on lessons and recommendations we have heard from our state partners for specific opportunities to advance innovation, and we will develop strategically targeted resources and technical assistance that states can leverage to accelerate Medicaid-focused innovations to transform health care.

 While complementing other federal-state delivery system reform efforts such as the State Innovation Models (SIM) initiative, IAP will provide additional federal tools and resources to support states in advancing Medicaid-specific delivery system reform and by sharing lessons and best practices.
 These are exciting times of forward movement for the Medicaid program as access to coverage is broadened, making the investment in delivery system and payment reform even more critical.

-Focus Area: Reducing Substance Use Disorders (SUD)
+Reducing Substance Use Disorders

+The need to improve how health care is delivered, measured, and experienced is strikingly evident in the substance use arena.
 Through the IAP, CMS will provide technical assistance and other types of technical support to states interested in accelerating the development and testing of Substance Use Disorder (SUD) service delivery innovations.
-Strategies under consideration include:
+More information is available in this section.

 Input from Partners